What is enterovirus D68 infection?

 How is EV-D68 infection diagnosed?

 EV-D68 infection can be diagnosed by doing specific laboratory tests on nose, throat, or blood samples.
-Many hospitals and some doctor’s offices can test ill patients to see if they have enterovirus infection, but most cannot do specific testing to determine the type of enterovirus, like EV-D68.
+Many hospitals and some doctor’s offices can test ill patients to see if they have enterovirus infection.
+Specific testing to determine the type of enterovirus, like EV-D68, is available only through certain labs.

 What is the treatment for EV-D68 infection?